ASalem404/CakePals/README.md

 ## CakePals is an app where people can sell home-baked cakes and pies to each other.

 Bakers can register on CakePals and list their products for sale.
-Users typically look for available offerings nearby, create a member account (if needed) and place a baking order.
+Users typically look for available offerings nearby, create a member account (if needed), and place a baking order.
-Bakers receive orders, bake and hand over ready products at the agreed collection time.
+Bakers receive orders, bake, and hand over ready products at the agreed collection time.
 Members can review orders and orders reviews form the Baker's rate

-## Technologies Used by this app until Now
+## Technologies Used by this App Until Now

     - Node.JS
     - Express.JS